Generation of nearly pure and highly directional magnetic light in fluorescence of rare earth ions: Introduction

-In this work, we comprehensively deal with all the issues of magnetic light generation in rare-earth ions and present a detailed analysis of optimization of the MD emission, the MD/ED branching ratios, magnetic light fluorescence and its directivity in the presence of an all-dielectric sphere.
-Some highlights to be discussed below involve: (i) finding configurations at which the branching ratio of MD transition, $\eta_1$, can be substantially increased beyond its intrinsic value, and even approaching its limit value of unity, (ii) observing that decay rates of magnetic light of trivalent rare earth ions located inside or near dielectric homogeneous spheres can be enhanced by three orders of magnitude, and (iii) predicting directivity (the ratio of the radiation intensity in a given direction to the average radiation intensity in all directions) and fluorescence enhancement of MD emission as large as $\approx 26$ and $10^4$, respectively.
+In this work, we comprehensively deal with all the issues of magnetic light generation in rare-earth ions and present a detailed analysis of optimization of the MD emission, the MD/ED branching ratios, magnetic light fluorescence, and its directivity in the presence of an all-dielectric sphere.
+Some highlights to be discussed below involve: \begin{itemize}

+\item[(i)] finding configurations at which the branching ratio of MD transition, $\eta_1$, can be substantially increased beyond its intrinsic value, and even approaching its limit value of unity;

+\item[(ii)] observing that decay rates of magnetic light of trivalent rare-earth ions located inside or near dielectric homogeneous spheres can be enhanced by three orders of magnitude;

+\item[(iii)] predicting directivity (the ratio of the radiation intensity in a given direction to the average radiation intensity in all directions) and fluorescence enhancement of MD emission as large as $\approx 26$ and $10^4$, respectively. \end{itemize}